Program Approval Committee

 Meetings

-The PAC typically meets virtually four times throughout the year (once each quarter).
 Most of the committee’s work happens from January through April.
 However, this may change depending on the timing and number of applications the committee needs to review.